Reinsurance Group (RGA) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the reinsurance company had lost 13.78% over the past month.
-This has lagged the Finance sector's loss of 8.5% and the S&P 500's loss of 1.21% in that time.
+Heading into today, shares of the reinsurance company had lost 8.8% over the past month, lagging the Finance sector's loss of 6.53% and the S&P 500's gain of 1.72% in that time.

 Investors will be hoping for strength from Reinsurance Group as it approaches its next earnings release.
-In that report, analysts expect Reinsurance Group to post earnings of $3.34 per share.
-This would mark year-over-year growth of 610.64%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.19 billion, up 3.38% from the prior-year quarter.
+The company is expected to report EPS of $3.34, up 610.64% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.19 billion, up 3.38% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Reinsurance Group.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Reinsurance Group should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.08% lower within the past month.
-Reinsurance Group is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Reinsurance Group currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Reinsurance Group currently has a Forward P/E ratio of 8.04.
-This represents a premium compared to its industry's average Forward P/E of 7.46.
+Valuation is also important, so investors should note that Reinsurance Group has a Forward P/E ratio of 8.45 right now.
+For comparison, its industry has an average Forward P/E of 7.52, which means Reinsurance Group is trading at a premium to the group.

 The Insurance - Life Insurance industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 76, which puts it in the top 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 91, putting it in the top 37% of all 250+ industries.

 Is THIS the Ultimate New Clean Energy Source?
 (4 Ways to Profit)